Frequently Asked Questions

 Maybe fitting in feels tricky, perhaps masking might be something that happens quite often.
 You might find other youth groups are overwhelming or you just need a calmer space to be yourself.

-We love to get creative and spend a lot of time on projects/interests that you find exciting - we love to hear from you about the things you love and we try to use that to make our sessions fun!
+We love to get creative and spend a lot of time on projects and interests that you find exciting - we love to hear from you about the things you love and we try to use that to make our sessions fun!

 If you think we're a match for you, head on over to the sign-up link to register for future sessions!